Study Abroad in Spain Housing Information

 Living in Spain: Options

-Although housing is guaranteed for students participating on Arcadia programs in Spain, you have the option to decline this service and find your own independent accommodation (note: independent accommodation is not an option in Toledo).
-If you decide to opt out of Arcadia-arranged program housing, please notify your program manager.
-You will also need to indicate this on your Housing Preference Form.
-In fairness to other applicants, we ask that you notify us as soon as possible so that any designated accommodation can be reallocated.
-If Arcadia does not receive notification before the housing deadline listed above, you will be subject to the fees as described in the Arcadia University Housing Policy.
+Arcadia University encourages students to live in housing sponsored by the host university or provided by Arcadia.
+Although housing is guaranteed for students participating on Arcadia programs, you have the option to decline this service and find your own independent accommodation.
+If you decide to opt out of Arcadia-arranged housing, please notify your program manager to speak about your options, and submit a written request to live apart from Arcadia-arranged housing.
+We ask that you make this request as soon as possible so the appropriate approval process can be completed.
+If you fail to secure approval before the appropriate housing deadline listed above you will be subject to penalty fees in accordance with the Arcadia University Housing Policy.
+Students living independent of Arcadia provided housing assume any risks associated.

 Language and Cultural Immersion